-His sister promised to pay his debts, says Major Francis P. Fremont to the court martial trying him for alleged misrepresentations in obtaining loans.
+His sister promised to pay his debts says Major Francis P. Fremont to the court martial trying him for alleged misrepresentations in obtaining loans.
 Oliver M. Dennett, a broker, was arrested charged with being an accomplice of W. O. Douglass, who stole \$200,000 in bonds from the Trust Company of America.

 Friday.

 A treaty of peace has been arranged between Nicaragua and Salvador, assuring quiet in Central America.

-Governor Hughes struck a blow at the practice of renewing charters held for speculative purposes by vetoing a raffroad charter extension bill.
+Governor Hughes struck a blow at the practice of renewing charters held for speculative purposes by vetoing a railroad charter extension bill.
 Supreme court of Kansas holds nine big breweries have no right in the state and orders all property in their name taken in charge by receivers.
-Developments show that great bond steal from the Trust Company of America in New York was engineered by a Boston man, and that Loan Clerk Douglass was merely a scapegoat.
+Developments show that great bond steal from the Trust Company of America in New York was engineered by a Boston man, and that Loan Clerk position at Norfolk Va.
+Frank Butler, arrested on suspicion of knowing something of the fate of little Horace Marvin, was set free in Dover, Del.